grantcarthew/start-prototype/docs/design/design-records/dr-025-no-automatic-checks.md

 **User-initiated only:**
 - `start doctor` - explicitly checks health
-- `start update` - explicitly updates assets and checks CLI version
+- `start assets update` - explicitly updates assets and checks CLI version
 - All other commands (`start`, `start task`, etc.) - no health checks

 ### No Result Caching